openwrt/openwrt/README.md

 ## Build instructions

-You need gcc, binutils, bzip2, flex, python, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, libz-dev and libc headers installed.
+Dependencies: You must have installed: gcc, binutils, bzip2, flex, python, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, time, libz-dev (or zlib) and libc headers.

 1. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf.default
 2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
 3. Run `cp configs/default_config .config`
 4. Run `make` to build your firmware.
+After choosing the options in the ncurses menu, choose Exit and then Yes when asked if you want to save.

 ## Development of LibreMesh packages